relevant and not so relevant facts about me

 I can fix anything, even if it’s not actually broken.

 I routinely suffer from the oft-cliched existential dilemma - who am I, and what do I do?
-Fairly sure taking a photograph helps me quell, even define, if not resolve, the relentless conversation.
+Taking a photograph helps me quell, even define, if not resolve, the relentless dialogue.

 © 2018 Julie Fowells